onlineforecast: An R package for adaptive and recursive forecasting: Introduction

-The classical ARMA models can be estimated with the \code{arima()} function from the \rpackage{stats}{https://stat.ethz.ch/R-manual/R-devel/library/stats/html/00Index.html} package and the \code{Arima()} function from the \rpackage{forecast}{https://pkg.robjhyndman.com/forecast/} package \citep{Hyndman2008}, however they are not suited for fitting ARMAX models, i.e.\ including exogenous variables.
-Packages like \rpackage{marima}{https://CRAN.R-project.org/package=marima} \citep{spliid1983fast}, \rpackage{KFAS}{https://cran.r-project.org/package=KFAS}, \rpackage{sysid}{https://cran.r-project.org/package=sysid} and \rpackage{dlm}{https://cran.r-project.org/package=dlm} \citep{dlm2010} can be used for fitting ARMAX models. \Citet{spliid1983fast} proposed a very fast and simple method for parameter estimation in large multivariate ARMAX models with a pseudo-regression method that repeats the regression estimation until it converges.
-The other packages represent time series and regression models as state space models and use a Kalman or Bayesian filter to include exogenous variables in the model, and optimally reconstruct and predict the states.
+The classical ARMAX models can be fitted with the \code{arima()} function from the \rpackage{stats}{https://stat.ethz.ch/R-manual/R-devel/library/stats/html/00Index.html} package and the \code{Arima()} function from the \rpackage{forecast}{https://pkg.robjhyndman.com/forecast/} package \citep{Hyndman2008} provides automatic model selection with \code{arima()}. \Rprog Packages like \rpackage{marima}{https://CRAN.R-project.org/package=marima} \citep{spliid1983fast}, \rpackage{KFAS}{https://cran.r-project.org/package=KFAS}, \rpackage{sysid}{https://cran.r-project.org/package=sysid} and \rpackage{dlm}{https://cran.r-project.org/package=dlm} \citep{dlm2010} can also be used for fitting ARMAX models. \Citet{spliid1983fast} proposed a very fast and simple method for parameter estimation in large multivariate ARMAX models with a pseudo-regression method that repeats the regression estimation until it converges.
+The other packages represent time series and regression models as state-space models and use a Kalman or Bayesian filter to include exogenous variables in the model, and optimally reconstruct and predict the states.